Installomator/Installomator/MDM/MDMs with local installed Installomator/README.md

 Some MDM solutions cannot handle the full __Installlomator__ script and run that using the various paramaters, as Jamf pro can do.

-In these solutions we need to have __Installomator__ to be installed local on the Mac itself, and then call it from there.
+In these solutions we need to have __Installomator__ to be installed locally on the Mac itself, and then call it from there.

-MDM solutions which needs a local installed __Installomator__ script are Addigy, Mosyle Manager/Mosyle Business, Kandji, and Microsoft Endpoint Manager (Intune).
+MDM solutions which needs a local installed __Installomator__ script are Addigy, Mosyle Manager/Mosyle Business, Kandji, Microsoft Endpoint Manager (Intune), and Workspace ONE (AirWatch).
+At least of the solutions we have tested __Installomator__ with.

 The scripts utilizing __swiftDialog__  require version 10 of __Installomator__.
 If Installomator version 9 is installed, it will set `NOTIFY=all` and use the traditional __Installomator__ notifications for showing progress, where as on version 10 it will be `NOTIFY=silent` as __swiftDialog__ is used instead.

+It is __highly recommended__ to setup a scheduled run of the installation of the newest _Installomator_ as well as the latest __SwiftDialog__.
+See “Scripts to install prerequisites” below.

 ## Abbreviations used in script names